Greenhithe railway station: Services

+Additional services, including trains to and from London Cannon Street call at the station during the peak hours.

 Connections

 The station is served by a bus station from which frequent buses run to surrounding destinations.

 The station is served by the Fastrack routes A, AZ and B which provide regular connections to Dartford, Temple Hill, Bluewater, Ebbsfleet International and Gravesend.

 The station is also served by the Ensignbus route X80 which provides connections to Bluewater, Lakeside and Chafford Hundred.